 Freedom Mortgage provides a range of mortgage options for potential customers to consider:

 Adjustable-rate mortgage (ARM): The interest rates on these are subject to changes based on market fluctuations.
-Although ARMs have maximum interest caps, the fluctuation makes them a less stable option for borrowers.
-Adjustable-rate mortgages typically offer lower initial interest rates than fixed-rate mortgages do.
+Although adjustable-rate mortgages have maximum interest caps, the fluctuation makes them a less stable option for borrowers.
+ARMs typically offer lower initial interest rates than fixed-rate mortgages do.
 The introductory period can vary from one, three, five or seven years, depending on the loan’s terms.
 For those who don’t necessarily plan to be in their new home for the long haul, this mortgage option might be a good solution.

 Veterans Affairs (VA) loan: Freedom Mortgage is a VA-approved lender with more than 25 years of experience with these loans.
 VA loans offer added benefits and support to military veterans, active and reserve military members, National Guard members and eligible surviving spouses in the form of no required down payment, no private mortgage insurance costs and no pre-payment penalties.
 The Department of Veterans Affairs backs these loans.